EventStore/documentation/docs/v6/event-sourcing/microservices.md

 ![OneContextManyServices](./images/microservices-split.png)
 :::

 There are a few individually deployed components and some of them share the same database.
-But, since they all belong to a single context or "service", such an architecture doesn't violate the fundamental SOA rule of not sharing databases across services.
+But, since they all belong to a single context or "service", such an architecture doesn't violate the fundamental Service-Oriented Architecture (SOA) rule of not sharing databases across services.

 ::: warning
 The illustration doesn't represent a reference architecture and serves an an example only.